Cartilage associated protein

 Cartilage associated protein is a protein that in humans is encoded by the CRTAP gene.

-Function
+Structure and function

 The protein encoded by this gene is similar to the chicken and mouse CRTAP genes.
 The encoded protein is a scaffolding protein that may influence the activity of at least one member of the cytohesin/ARNO family in response to specific cellular stimuli.

+CRTAP forms a tight protein complex with two other enzymes involved in post-translational modification: Leprecan (P3H1) and PPIB.
+In this complex, CRTAP acts as a collagen-binding site, capturing substrates for subsequent enzymatic processing by P3H1 and PPIB.
+Notably, CRTAP exhibits a folding pattern similar to the N-terminal domain of P3H1.